OwinoLucas/scram-master/README.md

 ## License
 MIT License

-# Installation Instructions
-No special installation instructions required.
-Eligibility is all-round.

 Copyright (c) [year] [fullname]

 Permission is hereby granted, free of charge, to any person obtaining a copy